Unoccupied Property Rating

 State Aid is generally prohibited by European Community rules.
 However, there are exceptions to this, and some financial aid is allowed under the ‘de minimis’ rules if the total amount of funding received by an organisation does not exceed a prescribed limit.
 Currently, funding over a three year period must not cumulatively exceed €200,000.

-With effect from April 2014, there is a temporary 50 per cent relief on business rates bills for new occupants of retail premises that have been empty for a year or more at the point of occupation.
+With effect from April 2014, a temporary 50 per cent relief on business rates bills was introduced for new occupants of retail premises that had been empty for a year or more at the point of occupation.
 The maximum duration of the relief for the new occupant is 18 months.
-The relief is available to businesses which move into empty retail properties on or after 1 April 2014 and on or before 31 March 2016;
+The relief became available to businesses that moved into empty retail properties on or after 1 April 2014 and on or before 31 March 2016;